beginning of content

 1. bleeding in your digestive system

-2. perforation (holes) of your digestive system — this spreads the infection
+2. perforation (holes) in your digestive system (gut) — this spreads the infection

 Resources and support

-To learn more about typhoid and paratyphoid fever in Australia, visit the Department of Health Communicable Diseases Network Australia.
+Learn more about typhoid and paratyphoid fever in Australia at the Department of Health, Disability and Ageing.

 You can also call the healthdirect helpline on 1800 022 222 (known as NURSE-ON-CALL in Victoria).
 A registered nurse is available to speak with 24 hours a day, 7 days a week.